Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

     - modules for ACL, error handling, mailers, etc... these are reusable
     - reusable modules are "infrastructure" modules
     - your app code (and your domain) are not reusable
+    - a single app-specific module will usually suffice

  - now, after you implemented and tested your domain...